JohannesBuchner/APEMoST/doc/others.rst

 #. ...

-	If you know or have any good resources on the topic, you are welcome to `suggest links <contact.html>`_.
+	If you know or have any good resources on the topic, you are welcome to :doc:`suggest links <contact>`.

 Differences and other programs
 --------------------------------